We believe and teach

 Of Confession they teach that Private Absolution ought to be retained in the churches, although in confession an enumeration of all sins is not necessary.
 For it is impossible according to the Psalm: Who can understand his errors?
 Ps.
 19:12.
 (AC XI, Trigl. p.
 47)

 Confession embraces two parts: the one is, that we confess our sins; the other, that we receive absolution, or forgiveness, from the confessor, as from God Himself, and in no wise doubt, but firmly believe, that our sins are thereby forgiven before God in heaven.

 What sins should we confess? – Answer.

 Before God we should plead guilty of all sins, even of those which we do not know, as we do in the Lord’s Prayer.
 But before the confessor we should confess those sins alone which we know and feel in our hearts.
-(Small Catechism, V, Trigl. p.
+(SC, V, Trigl. p.
 553)